National Minimum Wage

 The National Minimum Wage is now a legal right for most people working in Britain and employers are not allowed to pay any less than the minimum amount for each particular job.

-You are entitled to ask for a copy of your pay records at any time and if you've received lower than the National Minimum Wage can take the employer to court or an employment tribunal.
+You are entitled to ask for a copy of your pay records at any time and if you've received lower than the National Minimum Wage can take the employer to court or an Employment Tribunal.

 What is the National Minimum Wage?